And here we are, now in Greece for a month!

 Corfu Island is the greenest of the Greek islands.
 It has more than 4.5 millions of olive trees.
 We decided to visit a traditional olive oil factory: The Governor's Olive Mill located in Agios Matheos.

-We learnt a lot during this visit.
-We had many explanations about the production of olive oil, from the harvest to the extraction of the oil, but we also learned how to "taste" an olive oil.
+It was very informative as a visit.
+We had many explanations about the production of olive oil, from the harvest to the extraction of the oil, but we also learned to "taste".

-This olive grove has the particularity of producing extra virgin olive oil containing the highest proportion of polyphenol in the world, which is known for its anti oxidant and anti cancer benefits.
+Also you should know that this olive grove has the particularity of producing extra virgin olive oil containing the highest proportion of polyphenol, which is known for its virtues anti oxidant, anti cancer, ...

 A few years ago Corfu's olive oil did not have a very good reputation.
 Quantity was more important than quality.
 The factory we visited decided to do things differently and review certain practices to drive production on quality.